crohit92/express-gateway-plugin-jwt-extractor/README.md

 $ cd ./demo

 # install this plugin
-$ eg plugin install example
+$ eg plugin install jwt-extractor
 ?
 Set value for baseUrl: http://example.com
 ?
 Set value for maxRequestsPerSecond: 234
 ?
 Would you like to enable this plugin in system config?
 Yes